Children’s charities welcome breadth of support for move to end physical punishment

 The Royal College of Paediatrics and Child Health said that, “There is now very extensive evidence that children who experience hitting as a form of physical punishment are at increased risk of developing ‘externalising’ aggressive and antisocial behaviours themselves, and also at risk of developing ‘internalising’ behaviours such as anxiety, depression and problems with self-esteem.
 There is no evidence of any significant benefit from the use of hitting as a form of discipline.”

-In addition, research carried out by William Spence of the University of Glasgow and Christopher Sweeney of NHS Greater Glasgow and Clyde found that 60% of the parents in Glasgow they surveyed supported the Government’s plans, with 66% saying they would “smack less” if the law was changed.
+In addition, research carried out by Christopher Sweeney of NHS Greater Glasgow and Clyde and William Spence of the University of Glasgow found that 60% of the parents in Glasgow they surveyed supported the Government’s plans.
+Of the parents that indicated they currently use physical punishment, 66% said they would “smack less” if the law was changed.

 Other supporters include the Law Society of Scotland who said in their submission that the current law is “inequitable” and “welcome the clarification of the criminal law that the Bill is seeking to provide.”